-The 2026 Census represents a significant milestone for Australia’s LBGTIQ+ people.
-For the first time, data on sexual orientation, gender identity and sex variations will be captured in the national census, writes Ali Khan.
+The 2026 Census represents a significant milestone for Australia’s LGBTQ+ people.
+For the first time, data on sexual orientation, gender identity and sex recorded at birth will be captured in the national census, writes Ali Khan.

-Vice-President of the Australian Lawyers for Human Rights, and partner at Dowson Turco Lawyers, Nicholas Stewart said this year’s Census is a turning point for LGBTIQ+ people.
+President of the Australian Lawyers for Human Rights, and partner at Dowson Turco Lawyers, Nicholas Stewart said this year’s Census is a turning point for LGBTQ+ people.

 “For decades, governments have built health, housing and community policies on incomplete data.
-The 2026 Census finally gives visibility to Australians who’ve long been invisible in national statistics.
+The 2026 Census finally gives visibility to Australians who’ve long been invisible in national statistics, but it does not go far enough”.

-“Data collection helps drive evidence-based services including victims services in the justice system, education and training of the public service, funding for mental health, suicide prevention, HIV prevention as well as when and how those services are provided.”
+Nicholas highlighted that this does not necessarily capture everyone in the LGBTQ+ community.
+He said that proper data collection helps drive evidence-based services including victims services in the justice system, students in education, patients of health services, and training of the public service, as well as funding for mental health, suicide prevention, HIV prevention as well as when and how those services are provided.”

-Nicholas said the turning point in Australia, was during the HIV epidemic in the 1980s.
+Nicholas said that more generally, the turning point in Australia, was during the HIV epidemic in the 1980s.

 “Data was critical to the government response to the epidemic, but data was also largely non-existent.
 I would argue that it was during this time that meaningful data collection began for the gay male group.”